aziele/unique-namer/README.md

 ## 1. Categories

-Categories enable customization of generated names to align with the specific topic or theme of the project.
+Categories allow you to customize generated names to fit the specific topic or theme of your project.
+The default category, `general`, includes widely recognized nouns and excludes more specialized or uncommon terms.

 <table>
     <thead>